danirod/vimrc/README.md

 ## Requirements

-* An UNIX box such as macOS, *BSD or GNU/Linux.
-* ViM 8.1.
-Some plugins will require +conceal.
+It is tested under the following conditions:

+* It works on UNIX and UNIX-like (GNU/Linux, *BSD, macOS...)
+* I mostly use Vim 9.0 nowadays but it should work on Vim 8.2.
-* Git is required to fetching the submodules.
+* Git is required to fetch the submodules

-MS Windows used to be supported.
-I haven't used ViM on Windows for a long time so I finally decided to remove Windows specific settings and .ps1 scripts from my repository.
+I haven't used Vim on Windows for a while so I don't know if it works.

 ## Set up

 Remember to pull the Git submodules.

+* `git submodule init`: will initialize after clone.
+* `git submodule update`: will clone the submodules.
+* `git submodule update --remote`: willñ pull latest updates.

 ## Plugins

-This vimrc uses vim packs - a recently added feature for Vim 8.
-No external packages required to handle extensions to the language.
-My external packages are added as Git submodules which are set to be cloned in pack/.

-I used to describe the plugins I use in this section of the README file, but I'm withdrawing these, as usually this section goes outdated really quick.
-Maybe in a future I'll make posts or videos about the plugins I use.
+I use vim packs, which was added on Vim 8.
+As you can see, I am using gitmodules to handle my plugins, which allows me to pin a specific commit in case breaking changes happen.

+The pack/ directory contains the plugins organized by concern.
+Inside the start/ directory of each concern there are gitmodules.

+The configuration for each pack is also stored separately in the plugin/ folder, which has a similar directory structure grouping each config file by concern.

 ## Disclaimer